authzed/spicedb/proto/README.md

 ## Getting Started

+All of the following commands can be done at the root of the project thanks to the `buf.work.yaml` file.

 Edit the various `.proto` definition files and run the following to validate them:

 ```sh
 buf build && buf lint
 ```

-Once valid and ready to be used in source code, you can generate code by running the following from the root of the project:
+Once valid and ready to be used in source code, you can generate code by executing `buf.gen.yaml`:

 ```sh
 ./buf.gen.yaml